iuri/iurix/README.md

-### Applying cache in the application and proxy levels
+### Applying cache in the application, webserver and proxy levels
 Applying cache in the proxy level is a matter of setting up NGINX

 By default, NGINX respects the Cache-Control headers from origin servers.
 It does not cache responses with Cache-Control set to Private , No-Cache , or No-Store or with Set-Cookie in the response header.
 NGINX only caches GET and HEAD client requests. ...
 NGINX does not cache responses if proxy_buffering is set to off .